 Bargain Hunter

 A bargain hunter shopping addict is always on the lookout for a good deal, and once they see it, they are unable to resist it.
-They often buy things they don’t need or like just because they have a good price, leading to excessive money spending.
+They often buy things they don’t need or don’t even like just because “they’re a steal”.
+We are sure you can see how this leads to excessive spending.

 Collector